VisualComposer/vcwb-api-example-plugin/README.md

 - ### `subscribe`
   Subscribe to events.
 Arguments: 1. event key, 2. callback function with an argument of provided data (if there is).
 Available events:
    - `layoutChange` - will be called on layout change, data of the layout will be provided as an argument.
+   - `elementUpdate` - will be called on existing element update, id and element provided as an argument.

    Example: